tubaplayerdis/Tubabot/readme.md

 4 weather use npm i weather-js

-5 for warn system use npm i quick.db
+5 for warn system use npm i quick.db@7.0.0-b21

+6 for economy use npm i parse-ms

 those will be used for those commands